Mount Lawley - Inglewood

 The level of general health in Mount Lawley - Inglewood is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Mount Lawley - Inglewood shows superior health outcomes for both younger and older residents, with low prevalence of common health conditions.
-Around 72% of its total population of 13,419 have private health cover, significantly higher than the national average of 55.3%.
+Mount Lawley - Inglewood shows superior health outcomes for both young and elderly residents, with low prevalence of common health conditions.
+Private health cover is exceptionally high, at approximately 72% of the total population of 13,416 people, compared to the national average of 55.3%.

 Frequently Asked Questions - Health